Scottish Courts and Tribunals Service: History

 The Service was first established as the Scottish Courts Administration in 1995, as an executive agency of the Scottish Office.
 It was later renamed Scottish Court Service.
 In 1999, the Service became an agency of the Scottish Government after responsibility of the courts and judiciary of Scotland were transferred under devolution.
 In common with the Scottish Prison Service in the Scottish justice system, this arm's length approach was adopted to prevent direct ministerial involvement in the administration of justice.

 On 1 April 2010 it was re-established by section 60 of the Judiciary and Courts (Scotland) Act 2008 as an independent body corporate governed by a Corporate Board and chaired by the Lord President, the head of the Scottish judiciary.

 On 1 April 2015, under the Courts Reform (Scotland) Act 2014, the Scottish Courts and Tribunals Service assumed the responsibilities of the former Scottish Court Service and Scottish Tribunals Service.

 Security and maintenance of SCTS buildings are provided by Servest who are a company that provides multi functions in building management.

 On 3 April 2018, the Glasgow Tribunals Centre opened to the public.
-The building houses all Tribunal teams based in Glasgow alongside Glasgow based teams of Her Majesty's Courts and Tribunals Service.
-The building also contains bespoke hearing suites for Her Majesty's Courts and Tribunals Service and The Scottish Courts and Tribunal Service.
+The building houses all Tribunal teams based in Glasgow alongside Glasgow based teams of His Majesty's Courts and Tribunals Service.
+The building also contains bespoke hearing suites for His Majesty's Courts and Tribunals Service and The Scottish Courts and Tribunal Service.